Hyodo-Kato theory with syntomic coefficients

+where categories on the right hand side are categories of semistable representations and crystalline representations (on $\bbQ_p$ of the absolute Galois group), respectively.
+Moreover they are neutral tannakian categories over $\bbQ_p$. \end{theorem}

+\begin{remark} The equivalence \eqref{eq: st equiv} in fact depends on the choice of the embedidng $B_\st\hookrightarrow B_\dR$ of Fontaine's $p$-adic period domains.
+More precisely it depends on the choice of a branch of the $p$-adic logarithm.
+The equivalence \eqref{eq: crys equiv} is canonical. \end{remark}

+We also note that admissibility is closed under extension, in the following sense.
+A sequence in $\MF^\fin_K(\varphi,N)$

-is exact, if it is exact as a sequence of $L$-vector spaces and the induced maps $M'_K\rightarrow M_K$ and $M_K\rightarrow M''_K$ are strictly compatible with Hodge filtrations.
+is said to be exact, if it is exact as a sequence of $L$-vector spaces and the induced maps $M'_K\rightarrow M_K$ and $M_K\rightarrow M''_K$ are strictly compatible with Hodge filtrations.
 Note that this is equivalent to the condition that

 is exact for any $n\in\bbZ$.